Mamou-Mani Architects – Arthur Mamou-Mani

-The Wooden Waves won the Gold Medal at the American Architecture Prize
+Our Wooden Waves is the Gold Winner 2016 – American Architecture Prize.

 The components of The Wooden Waves form sinuous streams folded into unexpected configurations through an open-source and innovative digital fabrication technique of “lattice-hinge-formation”: This is a parametric pattern of laser-cut lines that alters the global properties of plywood sheets making them locally more flexible and thus controlling the 3D form without significant supporting framework.
 The lattice hinge method is a development of the traditional timber bending technique, using the kerf (beam-width) of the laser to form torsional springs within the material.